Club Member Since 2/25/2001

 I still have trouble accepting the fact that I can't run a sub four hour Pikes Peak Marathon or sub 2:30 ascent again.
 I did it before, why not now?
 Seems like another lifetime and another person ago, and I guess it was.

 I broke my hip during the 2008 Leadville 100 MTB race.
 Spent 15 months with a titanium rod and lag screws in my leg.
-I returned to nice bike form but could not run due to the lack of flexability of my femur from the metal rod.
+I returned to nice bike form but could not run due to the lack of flexibility of my femur from the metal rod.
 In Sept 2009 I had all the hardware removed from the hip.
 Started to slowly jog again then in 2010 I was diagnosed with Crohn's disease.
 Every run seems harder now but I appreciate them more knowing time and health are passing quickly.
+In 2015 I tore my femoral vein cycling on Mt Almagre and came within minutes of bleeding to death.
+Thank you Flight for Life and Teller county sheriffs.
+In 2016 I broke my pelvis, acetabulum, five ribs and clavicle by yet another bike crash.
+That one hurt and running doesn't come easy now.
 I plan on "running" the Peak as long as I can and hopefully in 30 years you can spot me...I'll be the old man at the back of the pack on race day, violating social mores with no shirt on, way too short shorts, flowing grey chest hair, and a fresh colostomy bag glinting in the early Manitou sunrise.... realistically thinking, "next year I'm making a come back and I'll kick all your asses!".....and then, when I have gazed at the Peak my final time, my family will take my ashes and spread them on the summit so all the descendents of the cute, fat Marmots I inadvertantly ran over while I was an Engineer on the Cog Railway can finally piss on me.